Classification of US Supreme Court Cases using BERT-Based Techniques: Proposed Techniques

 \subsection{Summarization-512}

 In this technique, we summarize the documents of SCDB in 512 tokens.
-We used the summarization pipeline from Hugging Face with default parameters.
+We use the summarization pipeline from Hugging Face with default parameters.
 The maximum sequence length that this summarization model can accept is 1024.
 So, we first convert a document to some splits based on the length of that document.
-The number of splits $n_i$ for a given document $d_i$ was defined as $l_i$/1024 where $l_i$ was the length of the document.
-Now, since the total length of the summarized version of a document can only be 512 tokens long, we further calculate the number of tokens per split $nw_i$ for all the splits of a given document $d_i$.
+The number of splits $n_i$ for a given document $d_i$ is defined as $l_i$/1024 where $l_i$ is the length of the document.
+Now, since the total length of the summarized version of a document can only be upto 512 tokens long, we further calculate the number of tokens per split $nw_i$ for all the splits of a given document $d_i$.
+The number of tokens per split $nw_i$ is calculated as 512/$nw_i$.
 Finally, we concatenate all $nw_i$'s of a given document $d_i$ to get the final summarized version.
+Let's go through an example to make it more clear.
+Let's say we have document $d_i$ of length $l_i$ 4096.
+For this document, the number of splits $n_i$ is going to be 4 whereas the number of tokens per split is going to be 128.
+So, we summarize each split into 128 tokens and finally concatenate all 4 summarized versions (128*4) to create a final summarized version of 512 tokens .
 These summarized versions are then used for both the classification tasks.
 The results are shown in Table \ref{results15labels} and Table \ref{results279lables}.